The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 Step 4.
 Add your brand logo and watermark

-Sprinkle that extra dash of professionalism by using the Clipchamp brand kit to watermark your video with your business logo.
-Click the brand kit tab in the toolbar to upload your company assets.
-Drag your logo onto the editing timeline as the top layer then move the green handles to extend the duration of your logo.
-To make your logo a watermark, select the logo in the timeline so it’s highlighted green.
-Click the adjust colors tab on the property panel then edit the transparency using the slider.
+Click the brand kit tab in the toolbar to upload company assets.
+Drag and drop the logo onto the timeline above the video clip.
+To make logos a watermark, select the logo in the timeline, then click the adjust colors tab on the property panel then edit the transparency using the slider.

 An image of a Clipchamp user adding their logo to their video to create a watermark.